 FIRST LEGO League actively engages almost 500 Rhode Island students every year in designing, building and programming a robot to compete for points on a game table.
 Kids who are 9-14 years old love to tinker, and they get excited about building and programming a robot out of LEGO elements that moves all by itself.

 The genius, though, was giving FIRST LEGO League an annual theme that’s tied to a research project.
 The project increases scientific literacy by challenging the kids to understand the problems and to create their own solutions.
 This year’s annual theme is Senior Solutions and it’s about using science, technology and engineering to help people stay active and healthy as they age.

 Honestly, though, to most kids, a research project sounds an awful lot like school work — that's why they are encouraged to find experts to interview.
 When the kids meet people who make science come alive, they see how science, technology and engineering improve the lives of people they love.
 Then, they want to learn more.

-After a 6-8 week season of building a robot to compete on the pre-built game table and creating a research project, teams compete in December's high-energy qualifying tournaments where their robots and projects are evaluated by teams of science, technology, engineering and math professionals.
-40 teams advance to the State Championship in January 2013.
+After a 6-8 week season of building a robot to compete on the pre-built game table and creating a research project, teams compete in November and December's high-energy qualifying tournaments where their robots and projects are evaluated by teams of science, technology, engineering and math professionals.
+40 teams advance to the State Championship in January 2014.
 Learn more about the FLL season here.